luxeengine/luxe-docs/docs/tutorial/sprite-animation.md

 ## next up

-Im the next step, we'll fix the player floating in the sky, and add some basic camera follow behaviour.
+In the next step, we'll fix the player floating in the sky, and add some basic camera follow behaviour.